Bayes Factor Group Sequential Designs: Introduction

-Bayesian methods are often considered as more natural for sequential analyses \citep{Cornfield1966, JackLee2012}.
+Bayesian methods are often considered as more natural for sequential analyses \citep{JackLee2012}.
 Repeated ``updating'' is inherent in the Bayesian framework and Bayesian probabilities are, in principle, not affected by multiplicity issues \citep[however, see][]{Ryan2020, Zhou2023}.
-Two popular Bayesian approaches to sequential analysis are based on posterior tail probabilities \citep[see e.g.,][]{berry2010bayesian, Gsponer2013, Rosner2020} and Bayes factors.
-Here we focus on sequential Bayes factor designs, which have been applied across a wide range of domains, including biomedical research \citep{Cornfield1976, Spiegelhalter2004b, Goodman2005, Johnson2009, Li2017, Zhu2019, Zhou2021, Rosner2021, Moerbeek2021, Pourmohamad2022, Linde2023}, the social sciences \citep{Schoenbrodt2017, Schoenbrodt2018, Stefan2019, Mani2021, Stefan2022, Stefan2024}, and A/B testing in the tech industry \citep{Deng2016, Lindon2022}.
-They can also be viewed as Bayesian generalizations of classical sequential designs based on likelihood ratios \citep{Wald1947, Royall1997}.
+For this reason, regulatory agencies are increasingly receptive to Bayesian approaches, and the FDA has recently issued draft guidance explicitly permitting Bayesian methods for primary inference in clinical trials, provided they are appropriately justified \citep{FDA2026, Lee2026}.

+Two popular Bayesian approaches to sequential analysis are based on posterior tail probabilities \citep{berry2010bayesian, Gsponer2013, Shi2019, Rosner2020} and Bayes factors \citep{Schoenbrodt2018, Johnson2009, Li2017, Pourmohamad2022}.
+For directional hypotheses (e.g., testing whether a treatment effect is less or greater than zero), the two are closely related, as a Bayes factor stopping rule is equivalent to a posterior tail probability rule with a correspondingly transformed threshold depending on the prior odds.
+Bayes factors, however, more naturally accommodate point (or ``sharp'') null hypotheses, such as the absence of a treatment effect, since the Bayes factor quantifies the evidence for such a hypothesis without requiring a prior probability to be assigned to it.
+As point null hypotheses are central to confirmatory and regulatory testing, Bayes factors are particularly appealing in clinical trial settings.

+Bayes factors also possess another property attractive to regulators.
+The expected weight of evidence (the expected log Bayes factor) is largest when the prior under the alternative matches the true data-generating mechanism, so specifying an overly optimistic alternative prior can only diminish the expected evidence for the treatment rather than bias the trial toward it \citep{Johnson2009}.
+This contrasts with inference based on posterior tail probabilities, where an optimistic prior can bias conclusions in favor of the treatment, which is a commonly encountered argument against using Bayesian methods \citep{JackLee2012}.

+Bayes factors are also naturally suited to sequential analysis.
+Under the null hypothesis, the Bayes factor in favor of the alternative is a test martingale \citep{Shafer2011}, so that the probability of ever obtaining misleading evidence is bounded irrespective of how often the data are analyzed.
+This is in contrast to standard posterior tail probabilities where an increasing number of interim analyses inflates the probability of erroneously rejecting the null hypothesis to unity (``sampling to a foregone conclusion'' \citep{Cornfield1966, Cornfield1966b}, see also Chapter 13.3.2 in \citep{Jennison2025}).
+In this sense, Bayes factors can be viewed as Bayesian generalizations of likelihood ratios \citep{Wald1947, Royall1997} and are closely connected to recently popularized \textit{e}-value and ``anytime-valid'' methods \citep{Ramdas2023, Grunwald2024}.